-For any absence: Use myETHS Absence Request or call the Student Attendance Line at (847) 424-7800 on the day of the absence (both available 24/7).
-Parent/guardian may leave a message if they don't speak directly with a staff member.
+For any absence: Use myETHS Absence Request or call the Student Attendance Line at (847) 424-7800 (both available 24/7).
+Emails to report a student's absence will not be accepted.

 ETHS may require additional information to excuse the absence.